Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Once you’ve accepted a spot on the waitlist, submit your deposit to your second choice school.
 Even if you’re admitted off the waitlisted, you most likely won’t find out until after the May 1st deadline.
 Therefore, if you hold out hope for an acceptance that doesn’t come, you may be unable to attend college anywhere in the fall.

 If you end up accepting an offer from the school that waitlisted you, you’ll probably lose your original deposit.
 This expense can get pretty steep, ranging from $100 to $1000, depending on the institution.
 However, it’s often worth it to attend your first-choice college.
-After all, it’s much cheaper than the cost of tuition for four years.

 How to improve your chances of getting off the waitlist